Healthy San Francisco

-Healthy San Francisco is a health access program launched in 2007 to subsidize medical care for uninsured residents of San Francisco, California.
+Healthy San Francisco is a health access program launched in 2007 to subsidize medical care for uninsured residents of San Francisco, California operated by the San Francisco Department of Public Health.
 The program's stated objective is to bring universal health care to the city.

 Healthy San Francisco is not a true insurance program, as it does not cover services such as dental and vision care, and only covers services received in the city and county of San Francisco.
 The program itself acknowledges its limitations, and has stated that "insurance is always a better choice."
 Healthy San Francisco represents the first time a local government has attempted to provide health insurance for all of its constituents.
 The program is open to low-income city residents over the age of 18 who do not qualify for other public coverage, and who have had no insurance for at least 90 days.
 Eligibility is not conditional on citizenship, immigration, employment or health status.
 The program covers a range of services, but only pays providers within San Francisco.
 By July 2010, almost 90% of the uninsured adults in San Francisco — over 50,000 people — had enrolled in Healthy San Francisco.